A View from a Carpathian Mountain Top

 The other day, I had someone clear the mass of weeds that had overrun my small back garden.
 On Easter Sunday, I stood outside with a cup of coffee, looking over the newly turned soil, when I noticed a greyish shape half-emerging from the earth.
 I bent down, and immediately recognised it: an Airfix 1/72 scale figure – a German soldier from the First World War, kneeling, rifle raised.

 Time had not been kind to him.
-The tip of his carbine was gone, and soon after I picked him up, the spike of his helmet fell away.
+The tip of his Mauser Gewehr 98 carbine was gone, and soon after I picked him up, the spike of his helmet fell away.
 He must have lain there for fifty years or more, buried, forgotten, and now – quite suddenly – returned, as if blinking in the light, into a world entirely changed.

 I felt, almost at once, that this small figure – whom I named Feldwebel Hermann – might stir something beyond myself.
 So I took a photograph and shared it, along with the story of his discovery.
 What followed surprised me.
 Messages began to arrive from across the world: Bavaria, Australia, England – each carrying echoes of childhood.
 Stories of beaches and gardens, of lost toys and rediscovered ones; of small battles fought in sandpits and fields; of plastic soldiers, Matchbox cars, farm animals, and the quiet, imaginative worlds children once inhabited so completely.